St. Mary's Indian Residential School: History

-St. Mary's Mission and Residential School was founded in 1861 by Father Leon Fouquet as a centre for educating First Nations children and initially opened by the Missionary Oblates of Mary Immaculate in 1863 as a small boarding school for boys and housed 42 native students its first year.
+St. Mary's Mission and Residential School was founded in 1861 by Father Leon Fouquet and initially was opened by the Missionary Oblates of Mary Immaculate in 1863 as a small boarding school for boys and housed 42 indigenous students its first year.
 It was named after Saint Mary of Egypt.
-A separate school for girls was opened on the same site in 1868 and operated by the Sisters of Saint Ann.
+A separate school for girls was opened on the same site in 1868 and operated by the Sisters of Saint Anne.
 It operated near the Fraser River for nearly two decades, then moved further uphill in 1882 to make room for the construction of the Canadian Pacific Railway.
-A new school was erected in 1933.
-Mission City was named after the presence of this institution.
+A new school was built in 1933.
+Mission City was named after this institution.

-Boys and girls had separate dormitories, with the girls' residence also housing the nuns' quarters, an infirmary, a recreation room and a chapel.
-The boys' residence housed all of the boys on the third floor, the Oblate priests on the second floor, and a chapel, play hall and classroom on the first floor.
+Boys and girls had separate dormitories.
+The girls' residence also housed the nuns' quarters, an infirmary, a recreation room and a chapel.
+The boys' residence housed the boys on the third floor, the Oblate priests on the second floor, and had a chapel, play hall and classroom on the first floor.

-Aside from chapels, dining hall and classrooms, the complex also featured a bakery, a tennis court used by the priests and nuns), an automotive shop for vehicle repairs and vocational training for the boys, a farm that included equipment, root cellar, resources, silo, slaughterhouse, pig and bull pens, dairy and milking barn where prize-winning Holsteins were raised by the priests and the boys, a laundry house run by the nuns and students; an older boxing gym and a newer gymnasium built in the late 1940s or early 1950s.
+The complex also featured a bakery, a tennis court used by the priests and nuns, an automotive shop for vehicle repairs and vocational training for the boys, a farm that included equipment, root cellar, resources, silo, slaughterhouse, pig and bull pens, dairy and milking barn where prize-winning Holsteins were raised by the priests and the boys, a laundry house run by the nuns and students and an older boxing gym and a newer gymnasium built in the late 1940s or early 1950s.